robertlevonyan/robertlevonyan/README.md

 ### Hi there 👋

-Im an Android Engineer based in Yerevan, Armenia.
+Im an Android Engineer with 10+ years of experience based in Yerevan, Armenia.
 I'm also a contributor and creator of some great open-source projects.
 Two of my personal apps: Testy and A2B Transport have 1M+ and 100k+ downloads in Google Play store correspondingly.